yashmahalwal/nirikshak/docs/Cases.md

 ## Possible cases

-We classify requests into three categories, depending on different types of outcomes:
+We classify requests into three categories, depending on different types of **_expected_** outcomes:

 1. Positive: A valid request was made to the API which requested a valid operation.
 API was used as intended.
 2. Negative: A valid request was made to the API which requested an illegal operation.
 The request was in violation of the API state.